RegestaItalia/trm-docs/registry/private/api/endpoints.md

 > The implementation of the endpoint is up to the maintainer of the registry, and the descriptions provided below are generic.

+> Errors, unless specified, are handled as generic by the clients.

 ## /ping

 This is the first request made by the client in order to